CrossmodalGroup/BFAN/README.md

 ## Download data
 Download the dataset files.
 We use the dataset files created by SCAN [Kuang-Huei Lee](https://github.com/kuanghuei/SCAN).
+The word ids for each sentence is precomputed, and can be downloaded from [here](https://drive.google.com/open?id=1IoL1eJDQlaLDCub6zsmjDpAJDz7LjW59) (for Flickr30K and MSCOCO)

 ## Training